 IT is a key business enabler for organizations as a whole but also to optimize the productivity of workers.

-Until IT has completed the initial IT setup for a user (see below), they don’t technically exist within the operational workflows of the organization.
-They have extremely limited capacity to produce work, communicate with others, access shared information, or know what’s happening.
+Until IT has completed the initial IT set up for a user (see below), they don’t technically exist within the operational workflows of the organization.
+They have extremely limited capacity to produce work, communicate with other people, access shared information or know what’s going on.
 This is particularly pronounced when the employee is remote or hybrid working.

 Arguably the most fundamental IT requirement is an email address.
 With an email address, users can: